up42/docs/source/up42-blocks/data/modis.rst

 Download example output
 -----------------------

-You can create example output to use when :ref:`testing processing blocks built to work with this data <custom-processing-block>` by running the block in a workflow via the UI, and downloading the results in the job overview.
+You can create example output to use when :ref:`testing processing blocks built to work with this data <custom-processing-block-dev>` by running the block in a workflow via the :term:`console`, and downloading the results in the :ref:`job overview <job-overview>`.